MetaMask/snaps/packages/examples/packages/invoke-snap/packages/ethereum-signer/README.md

-# `@metamask/bitcoin-signer-example-snap`
+# `@metamask/ethereum-signer-example-snap`

 This snap demonstrates how to use the `wallet_invokeSnap` method to invoke another snap.
 In this case, we invoke the core signer snap to sign a message using a private key derived from generated entropy.

-For simplicity, the snap does not actually sign Bitcoin-compatible messages.
-It uses Bitcoin's BIP-44 derivation path, to demonstrate how to use the `wallet_invokeSnap` method to use another snap's functionality.
+For simplicity, the snap does not actually sign Ethereum-compatible messages.
+It uses Ethereum's BIP-44 derivation path, to demonstrate how to use the `wallet_invokeSnap` method to use another snap's functionality.

 ## Snap usage